|Address:||101 Thatcher Drive|

 |Architects:||Pratt Lindgren and Associates|

-This home is part of Leslie Park, a row of over 20 homes designed in distinctive modernist fashion in the mid-1960s.
+This home is part of Leslie Park, a row of more than 20 homes designed in distinctive modernist fashion in the mid-1960s.
 Developed by B. Leslie Real Estate & Development, the area was marketed in 1965 as such: “From the drawing boards of one of Canada's foremost architects Pratt Lindgren & Associates plus the skill and knowhow of one of Winnipeg's most progressive development companies comes this lovely residential area known as LESLIE PARK.
 Located in suburban Fort Carry on Thatcher Drive, feature a truly fine concept in modern living.”
 Other advertisements noted the homes’ contemporary design elements: large glass areas, skylights, and large foyers.
 The area is marked by a nearly hidden concrete sign.
 It exists as a small-scale Canadian analogue to California’s famed Eichler neighbourhoods, post-war residential subdivisions with all their homes designed in a modernist style by the same architect.

 The neighbourhood University Heights was originally part of the Rural Municipality of Fort Garry.
 In 1972 it was amalgamated into Winnipeg as part of the broader effort to expand the city through the consolidation of previously outlying municipalities.
 The area is bound by Bishop Grandin Boulevard to the south, University Crescent to the west, the Red River to the east and the former Southwood Golf and Country Club to the north.